 Otherworld Legends is a rogue-like aRPG that's way more accessible than we've come to expect of such things.
 It's an intuitive hack-and-slash delight that truly packs a punch through its colourful pixelated graphics and exciting gameplay.
 You have items to collect and monsters to beat, so try out various builds in order to discover what really works for your character and play style.
 It plays similarly to some of the other Android action games we've already mentioned above, like Immortal Rogue and Dead Cells.
 In case you like those two, you'll love this one too.

-While Grimvalor starts off for free (the first act), it's well worth investing in it as you would into a premium game, because it's absolutely amazing.
+While Grimvalor starts off for free (the first act), it's well worth investing in it as you would in a premium game, because it's absolutely amazing.
 From graphics to playstyle, everything feels realistic and fantastic at the same time (somehow it manages to do that).

 Tesla vs Lovecraft

 This twin-stick shooter packs an appealingly flamboyant steampunk style, satisfyingly squelchy gunplay, and relentless action, all for the mobiles.
 It's a winner from a multitude of viewpoints, from the graphics to gameplay and much more.
 Furthermore, it also has a story (that you will soon forget about because the gameplay is just so flippin' great) that you can follow.
 We highly doubt you'll play it for the story though when there are just so many other outstanding features.
-I mean, can you imagine driving a mech with as Tesla and pumping the Lovecraftian monsters with all kinds of spectacular and deadly weapons?
+I mean, can you imagine driving a mech as Nikola Tesla and pumping the Lovecraftian monsters with all kinds of spectacular and deadly weapons?